Frequently Asked Questions

 - Check the paper tray to make sure there is NOT too much paper.
 The tray should be about half full of paper.

 - Make sure you are using the correct printer paper.
-You can get your printer paper from Christina in the Mailroom.
+You can get your printer paper from Gina in the Mailroom.

 - Check to be sure the paper tray is completely closed.

 - Turn the printer off and back on.